- Emerging technologies, such as synthetic biology and nanobiotechnology, and their security, governance and misuse prevention

 - Proliferation potential of the anti-plague systems of the former Soviet states & possible benefits to international public health

-- Semester-long seminar: biological and chemical weapons & arms control
+- Semester-long seminar: chemical and biological weapons & arms control

 - Short, intensive workshops: technologies, export controls, WMD destruction, nonproliferation, disarmament, and terrorism